ChayaBasha/FlightGenie/docs/ReadMe.md

 # Changes in Week3
 1. Added an equals method to the User class
 2. Added a test for the new method
+3. Added an equals method to the Itinerary Class
+4. Tested the new added equals method
+5. I also changed the seat in the itinerary to just be the seatNumber

 # Week 3 Assignment